-Figure 12-6 Region Entrance Detection
+Figure 12-5 Region Entrance Detection

-- Step 3 Select a Camera to configure. - Step 4 Check Enable Region Entrance Detection checkbox. - Step 5 Optionally, check Save VCA Picture checkbox to save the captured pictures of region entrance detection. - Step 6 Follow the steps to set the detection rules and detection areas. - 7) Select an Arming Region to configure.
-Up to 4 regions are selectable. - 8) Drag the sliders to set Sensitivity. - Sensitivity: The higher the value is, the more easily the detection alarm can be triggered.
-Its range is [0-100]. - 9) Click Draw Region and draw a quadrilateral in the preview window by specifying four vertexes of the detection region. - Step 7 Configure Arming Schedule and Linkage Action. - Step 8 Click Apply.
+Step 4 Check Enable Region Entrance Detection.

+- Step 5 Optionally, check Save VCA Picture checkbox to save the captured pictures of region entrance detection. - Step 6 Follow the steps to set the detection rules and detection areas. - 1) Select an Arming Region to configure.
+Up to 4 regions are selectable. - 2) Drag the sliders to set Sensitivity.

+Sensitivity: The higher the value is, the more easily the detection alarm can be triggered.
+Its range is [0-100].

+3) Click Draw Region and draw a quadrilateral in the preview window by specifying four vertexes of the detection region.